 Mitch has spent the last few years working with a raft of rock and indie bands, including Asylums, Frank Carter & The Rattlesnakes, Hello Operator, The Eighties Matchbox B-Line Disaster, Gallows, and Young Guns.

-Mitch produced the recently released Asylums album ‘Alien Human Emotions’ and is currently working with artists including Strange Bones, The Pearl Harts, Hunter And The Bear, Luna Bay and Marsicans.
+Mitch produced the recently released Asylums album ‘Alien Human Emotions’ and is currently working with artists including The Futureheads, Strange Bones, The Pearl Harts, Kid Kapichi, Luna Bay and Naked Six.
 Mitch has also produced the forthcoming album from Hello Operator.